wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 25 So Jacob and his army gat great praise , and all the warriors of Columbia that fought that day ;

-26 Amongst whom were the volunteers of the states of New-York and Pennsylvania who were led on by the gallant Porter.
+26 Amongst whom were the volunteers of the states of New-York and Pennsylvania who were led on by the gallant Porter.*

-27 And Ripley was there , and the brave Scott , who went out and fought in the heat of the battle.

 * Gens.
 Porter , Ripley , and Scott.

+27 And Ripley was there , and the brave Scott , who went out and fought in the heat of the battle.

 [214]

 CHAP.
-XLL
+XLI.

 Battle of Bridgewater.